Hymn: Buddhism

+Sutra chanting is a religious action recommended for Shin Buddhist followers to carry out in their daily lives.
+Temple service chanting may include: dedications to the Three Treasures (Buddha, Dharma, Sangha) common to all Buddhist traditions; selections from The Three Pure Land Sutras, which record the teachings of the Buddha; compositions of Pure Land Buddhist teachers such as Nagarjuna and Shandao.

+Stotras are Sanskrit hymns or eulogies sung in praise of the divine and the transcendent.
+Usually associated with the Hindu and Jain traditions, stotras are melodic expressions of devotion and inspiration found in other Sanskrit religious movements as well.

+In the Buddhist world, the practice of singing these hymns is still alive today in Nepal.
+Min Bahadur Shakya, former director of the Nagarjuna Institute of Exact Methods in Lalitpur, Nepal, writes:

 Confucianism

 The earliest entries in the oldest extant collection of Chinese poetry, the Classic of Poetry (Shijing), were initially lyrics.
 The Shijing, with its collection of poems and folk songs, was heavily valued by the philosopher Confucius and is considered to be one of the official Confucian classics.
 His remarks on the subject have become an invaluable source in ancient music theory.